 So what can you do to navigate this new season with a sense of peace?

-Celebrate on Their Turf–No Matter Where That Is
+Send Cheer to Their Turf–No Matter Where That Is

 Find Other Ways to Make Connections